uneekor/dma_ip_drivers/XDMA/linux-kernel/readme.md

 - Many build options availible.
 It is highly recommended to refer to [build help](./xdma/build-help.txt) or  to run `make help` for available configuration options.
 There is a good chance that you find something useful.
+In particular, it may be necessary to set the PCI-E IDs recognized by the driver.
+The default Device ID is 0x8034, which is preset for UltraScale FPGAs.

 - Descriptor bypass is NOT supported and won't be until solutions for following obstacles are devised: